Asheladia/Airline_vs_Tech_Project/README.md

 ## **Merging/comparison/plotting**

 We used Arrays, NumPy and concates to form data frame.
 Mean function was used to show changes in percentiles of both industries.
-Additionally,
+Additionally, we used truncate as shorthand for boolean indexing based on index values before certain theshholds.

+'''airline_total_assets_dataframe = airline_total_assets_dataframe.truncate(before=airline_total_assets_dataframe.index.values[14])
+airline_total_assets_dataframe.set_index('date', inplace=True)'''
 ---
 ![Fintech_Project_1](Image/Airline_&_Tech_PCT_Change_Assets.png)
 ----

 ## **Understanding the data/Visualizations**

 With little help from array we cleaned our data and used hvplot for visual so it can be pleasing to viewer’s eyes.
+We have used combinations of scattermaps, hvplots, and barsets to display various intentions.
 ---
 ![Fintech_Project_1](Image/Airline_stock_prices_dropping_after_COVID-19.png)
 ----